cameraui/sdk/go/docs/api/plugin.md

 ## func CanCreateCameras

-	func CanCreateCameras(contract PluginContract) bool
+	func CanCreateCameras(c *PluginContract) bool

 CanCreateCameras reports whether the plugin can create cameras \(role is CameraController or CameraAndSensorProvider\).
+Used to gate camera\-creating operations such as DiscoveryProvider adoption.

+Example:

+	if CanCreateCameras(contract) {
+	    enableAdoption()
+	}

 <a name="CanProvideSensorsToAnyCameras"></a>

 ## func CanProvideSensorsToAnyCameras

-	func CanProvideSensorsToAnyCameras(contract PluginContract) bool
+	func CanProvideSensorsToAnyCameras(c *PluginContract) bool

-CanProvideSensorsToAnyCameras reports whether the plugin is allowed to add sensors to cameras owned by other plugins.
+CanProvideSensorsToAnyCameras reports whether the plugin is allowed to add sensors to cameras owned by other plugins \(true for SensorProvider and CameraAndSensorProvider\).
+Hub and pure CameraController plugins only see their own cameras.

+Example:

+	if CanProvideSensorsToAnyCameras(contract) {
+	    listAllCameras()
+	}

 <a name="FirstValueFrom"></a>